MarcosNowosad/Proyect-Save-accounts/README.md

 # Proyect-Save-accounts
-this project, was created to save game accounts, Netflix and other apps. your data is stored in a database.
+This project, was created to save game accounts, Netflix and other apps. your data is stored in a database.